bitnimble/romajiconvert-js/README.md

 The script also supports replacement of specific hiragana and katakana words if you wish for them to be romanised differently -- for example, romanising certain borrowed words with the actual original English word: ハンバーガー --> "hamburger" instead of "hanbaagaa".
 A set of common English loan words is already included in `borrowedWords.json`. `customTags.json` is exactly the same (they are both loaded into the same lookup table); I've only separated it for organising purposes, so that I can have loan words in `borrowedWords.json` and other things like artist names in `customTags.json`.

 # Installation and example usage
 Add `"romajiconvert-js": "github:anonymousthing/romajiconvert-js"` to your package.json dependencies list and npm install it.
+You will also need to install Mecab on your system - Windows binaries can be found at [this link](http://taku910.github.io/mecab/).
+Linux users can either `sudo apt install mecab` or compile it from source from the same link.

 Example usage: